klbarrus/projecteuler/README.md

 # projecteuler

-solutions for the first hundred problems (the project allows making these public)
+Project Euler now allows sharing solutions for the first 100 problems.
+Work in progress...